 Work all the time.
 Work on your photography skills.
 Work on your business skills.
 Work on your communication skills.
 Work on your relationship skills.

 A photography business takes time to build, especially if the plan is to work for yourself instead of working for an employer.
 Take your time, do it well, and do it right.
-When it's time to quite the day-job, and dive full-time into your entrepreneurism, you will know!
+When it's time to quit the day-job and dive full-time into your entrepreneurism, you will know (but trust me, you will still be scared)!

 I value my college education so much.
 But the one thing I always wonder is where and how I went to school.
 I attended a private and expensive college.
 I was lucky that I earned some scholarships, but it didn't cover it all.
 I also wonder if a business degree would have served me better, being self-employed.
 Art school, in my experience, teaches you so many skills and pushes you to experiment, but it doesn't prepare you so much for running a business, and running my business is about 95% of my workload, while only the remaining 5% (if even that) is time I get to spend behind the camera.

 Building websites.
-I know how to build websites and implement organic SEO ("Search Engine Optimization") to help my website rank and be found.
-If you want to start your own business, you need a killer website that ranks well.
+I know how to build decent websites and implement organic SEO ("Search Engine Optimization") to help my website rank and be found.
+If you want to start your own business, you need a visually appealing and technically designed website that ranks well.

 In fact, I highly recommend Fuel Your Photos online SEO & Blog Course (FYI - affiliate link).
 I've been teaching myself SEO for over a decade.
-I stumbled across these guys about a year ago, and they know their stuff!
+I stumbled across these guys in 2019, and they know their stuff!
 I decided to take the plunge in April 2020, signing up for their course after completing some of their free resources.
-I am currently still working through their lessons and implementing their teachings.
+I am a super slow course-taker, so currently I am still working through their lessons and implementing their teachings.
 Fuel Your Photos' target audience is photographers looking to improve their SERPs, but their content is valuable to all!

 Since changing vendors for my business cards, I have gotten multiple "THESE ARE THE NICEST BUSINESS CARDS I HAVE EVER SEEN" type compliments.
 They are produced by Moo, and my affiliate link with them is refer.moo.com/s/kelly283.
-They are pricey, but it's worth it!
+They are pricey, but it is worth it!

 HoneyBook is my CRM ("Customer Relations Management") tool for an all-in-one project, invoicing and payments management.
 HoneyBook's robust features help small businesses: